Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/02-fundamental-stats-for-DE.md

 - **P-value** - probability of observing data equal to or more extreme than that observed due to chance

 When performing hypothesis testing, we assume our data come from a distribution with a known area.
 By calculating quantities from our data (e.g. mean, standard deviation, sample size) we can use this distribution to calculate the **test-statistic**.
-As defined above, this statistic compares our data to a known distribution and tells us how extreme our result is.
+As defined above, this statistic compares our data to a known distribution and tells us how extreme our result is to the null distribution.

 Several types of test-statistics exist, and which one we use depends on the type of data we have and the assumptions we make about it.
 In the example below, we will use the **t-statistic**, which is based on the **t-distribution** (shown below, similar to a normal dist.).